simonnickel/snap-theme/README.md

 # SnapTheme

-A toolset to abstract Colors, Fonts, Icons and Values into semantic definitions for a SwiftUI app.
+A toolset to abstract Colors, Fonts, Icons and Numbers into semantic definitions for a SwiftUI app.
 The package contains a Theme definition to hold semantic values and a set of ViewModifier to apply them to SwiftUI views.

 [![Documentation][documentation badge]][documentation]